NickPax/my-website/_structures/the-comma.md

 * Use a comma in the following situations:

 At the beginning of a sentence, after any form of single-word parenthetical.

-Examples:
-mwwex: Well, it was certainly enough to frighten all of us.
-Oh, there were probably 15 of us.
-Gee, it was five or six weeks later.

-Then, like, we never did get to go on those trips.
-Now, did you accompany him to tha bank that day?
+E.g. Now, how did you find the room?
-You know, like, he was just a jerk.
+Well, that went well.
+Oh, I see you're wearing red too.
+Then, like, we just took off.

 After an introductory prepositional phrase that contains a dependent clause.
 After an introductory prepositional phrase that contains an adverb clause.
 After an introductory prepositional phrase that contains a verbal.
 (Phrases with a gerund, participle, or infinitive) After a long (four or five words) prepositional phrase at the front of the sentence.
-But do not use a comma after a short prepositional phrase a the beginning of a sentence.
+But do not use a comma after a short prepositional phrase at the beginning of a sentence.

 Also, use a comma if there are two or more prepositional phrases at the beginning.

 And use a comma after an introductory prepositional phrase if it has commas inside it.

-Use a comma when the introductory element could not possibly start a new conversation.
+Use a comma when the introductory element **could not possibly start a new conversation**.

 When the introductory phrase is parenthetical.
-Examples:
-mwwex:
-In conclusion, I want to point out the circumstances around this incident.
-However, he had to get his marriage anulled before he could move forward.
-For all I know, he could be anywhere now.
-In the afternoon we saw her again.
-By the way, he often took naps even though he was supposed to be working.
-In the very late afternoon, we saw her again.
+E.g. By the way, do you smoke?
 If necessary, finish it now.
 When he arrived, he went straight to work.
+However, this was impossible.
+For all I know, they drove south.

+In the afternoon it started to snow.
+In conclusion, let's go over the party list.
+In the very late afternoon, the sun came out.

-After reaching a verdit, you will return to this courtroom.
+ After reaching a verdict, you will return to this courtroom.
-On the afternoon of the 12th, we saw her again.
-For long, long periods, she did not speak to anyone outside the family.

 ## Comma with "yet" -- see [here] ({{site.baseurl}}/structures/coordinate-conjunction)